hexiao0275/CALNet-Dronevehicle/README.md

-# Multispectral Object Detection via Cross-Modal Conflict-Aware Learning
+# Multispectral Object Detection via Cross-Modal Conflict-Aware Learning (ACMMM 2023 Oral)

 This repo is the official implementation for **Multispectral Object Detection via Cross-Modal Conflict-Aware Learning**.
 The paper has been accepted to **ACM MM 2023**.